 2. Land Requirements

 The land is another major prerequisite for starting a petrol pump business.
 When purchasing land for setting up a petrol station, you should also consider the location.
-Since you commonly find petrol stations in prime locations, such as busy junctions or remote places with no such petrol bunks, you must ensure that you also set yours up in such areas.
+Since you commonly find petrol stations in prime locations, such as busy junctions or remote places with no such petrol pumps, you must ensure that you also set yours up in such areas.

 Also, though you may find such a prime location within cities, the best place to set up a petrol station would be on a highway.

 Now, there are two reasons why you should set up your petrol station on a highway.
 First, most highways in the country don’t have petrol stations.
 Second, getting the land to set up a petrol station requires a host of permissions from the government, and so, you need to do all the necessary paperwork and get the documents ready.
-Since getting land for your petrol pump business is easier in a remote location than in a city, it would probably be better to establish your bunk in such a small place.
+Since getting land for your petrol pump business is easier in a remote location than in a city, it would probably be better to establish your pump in such a small place.

 Note that you can also sign-up for a long-term lease if you do not want to own the land.